diyabc/abcranger/README.md

-  - (Wright and Ziegler 2015) We use our own fork and have tuned forests to do “online” computations (Growing trees AND making predictions at the same time, in order to avoid to store the whole forests in memory).
+  - (Wright and Ziegler 2015) We use our own fork and have tuned forests to do “online” computations (Growing trees AND making predictions at the same time, in order to avoid to store the whole forest in memory).
   - (Guennebaud, Jacob, and others 2010)

-As a mention, we use LDA and PLS from (Friedman, Hastie, and Tibshirani 2001).
+As a mention, we use our own implementation of LDA and PLS from (Friedman, Hastie, and Tibshirani 2001).

 ## Model Choice